Updated: Jul 26

 Sawfish are often considered the most threatened marine species in the world and it is thought they have been "extirpated" (have become locally extinct within certain parts of their range) in several locations (Dulvy et al, 2016).

-Recently, scientists have also discovered that the wedgefishes and guitarfishes are not doing any better than their sawfish cousins!
-In a recent assessment undertaken through the IUCN's Shark Specialist Group, scientists have found that every wedgefish and guitarfish (apart from one species (Rhynchobatus palpebratus)) should be reclassified as critically endangered, as they have all suffered a population reduction in excess of 80% over the last 45 years!
-Some species of wedgefishes and giant guitarfishes have also already suffered extirpation in certain areas of their ranges, and it is thought that 96% face an extremely high risk of extinction (Jabado, 2019, Kyne et al, 2019).
+In a recent assessment undertaken through the IUCN's Shark Specialist Group (IUCN SSG) scientists have found that every wedgefish and guitarfish (apart from one species (Rhynchobatus palpebratus)) should be reclassified as critically endangered, as they have all suffered a population reduction in excess of 80% over the last 45 years!
+It is thought that 96% face an extremely high risk of extinction and some species of wedgefishes and giant guitarfishes have also already suffered extirpation in certain areas of their ranges (Jabado, 2019, Kyne et al, 2019).